MaterializeInc/materialize/src/persist-client/README.md

 takes to write the extra data to e.g s3.
 TODO: Get real numbers for larger batches.

+## Memory Usage

+_Note: This is provisional and based on mental modeling, it is yet to be empirically tested._

+A persist writer uses at most `B * (2N+1)` memory per [BatchBuilder] (available for direct use and also used internally in the `batch`, `compare_and_append`, and `append` sugar methods).
+This is true even when writing data that is far bigger than this cap.

+- `B` is [blob_target_size]
+- `N` is [batch_builder_max_outstanding_parts]
+- `2N` because there is a moment that we have both a ColumnarRecords and its encoded representation in memory.
+- `+1` because we're building the next part while we have `N` of them outstanding.

+[BatchBuilder]: crate::batch::BatchBuilder
+[blob_target_size]: crate::PersistConfig::blob_target_size
+[batch_builder_max_outstanding_parts]: crate::PersistConfig::batch_builder_max_outstanding_parts

+A persist reader uses as most `3B` memory per [Listen] and per [SnapshotIter].

+- `B` is [blob_target_size]
+- We have one part fetched that is being iterated
+- In the future, we'll pipeline the fetch of a second part.
+Like writing there is a moment where both a ColumnarRecords and its encoded representation are in memory.

+[Listen]: crate::read::Listen
+[SnapshotIter]: crate::read::SnapshotIter

+Both of these might have _small_ additive and multiplicative constants.
+This is true even when reading data that is far bigger than this cap.

 ## OpenTelemetry Tracing Spans

 Persist offers introspection into performance and behavior through integration